eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 <img src="/assets/img/yeediagamsample.png" alt="Yee diagram sample" style="width:100%; max-width:600px;">

 [This is a cool page to look at](http://zesty.ca/voting/sim/){:target="_blank"} (and it has a lot more comparisons).
 And without getting too deep into what a Yee Digram is, the point is that in the Yee simulations, Approval and Condorcet have essentially the same outcomes, with a slight haze around the edges.
 Which makes sense, since Approval is just a simpler Condorcet method.

+Both methods make the Yee diagrams what are called "Voronoi diagrams" of the electorate, which basically just means that the candidate closest to the "center" of the electorate always wins.
+And [Gary Cox](https://doi.org/10.2307/2111325){:target="_blank"} has proven that in at least 1d spatial models, both Approval and Condorcet have what I call strong "median pulls".
+Candidates are incentivized to appeal to the median or center of the electorate.
+Being an extremist appealing to a narrow base is not a winning strategy when you need to either be ranked above all other candidates, or earn the most approvals.

 ## You cannot be serious